404 Pages That Are On-Brand and Keep Your Customers

 2 | MM.LeFleur

 100% on-brand and I like the fact that they give you categories below (I couldn’t get all of that into one screenshot).
 And, note the chatbox in the lower right.
 They do have their menu at the top, which you can’t see and a footer.
-The girl who says, “oops!” is familiar face on the site.
+The girl who says, “oops!” is a familiar face throughout the site, so it’s someone you may have already seen and know.

 3 | EMirates Airlines